-According to the 3GPP, in LTE-Advanced, higher capacity is the focus.
-The motivation for further developing LTE towards LTE-Advanced is to provide higher bit-rates in a cost-efficient manner and, at the same time, completely fulfil the requirements set by ITU for IMT Advanced as shown below:
+According to the 3GPP, in LTE-Advanced, the focus is on higher capacity.
+The motivation for further developing LTE towards LTE-Advanced is to provide higher bit-rates in a cost-efficient manner and, fulfil the requirements set by the ITU for IMT Advanced as shown below:

-- Increased peak data rate, downlink 3 Gbps, uplink 1.5 Gbps; - Higher spectral efficiency, from a maximum of 16bps/Hz in Release 8 (R8) to 30 bps/Hz in Release 10 (R10); - Increased number of simultaneously-active subscribers;

-- Improved performance at cell edges, e.g. for downlink 2×2 MIMO > 2.40 bps/Hz/cell; and - Carrier Aggregation (CA), enhanced use of multi-antenna techniques and support for Relay Nodes (RN).
+- Increased peak data rate, downlink 3 Gbps, uplink 1.5 Gbps; - Higher spectral efficiency, from a maximum of 16 bps/Hz in Release 8 (R8) to 30 bps/Hz in Release 10 (R10); - Increased number of simultaneously-active subscribers; - Improved performance at cell edges, e.g. for downlink 2×2 MIMO > 2.40 bps/Hz/cell; and - Enabled Carrier Aggregation (CA), enhanced use of multi-antenna techniques and support for Relay Nodes (RN).

-As LTE-Advanced continues to evolve.
-New CA configurations are added and there are new features introduced in upcoming releases of the 3GPP specifications, such as Coordinated Multi Point (CoMP) introduced in Release 11 (R11).
+As LTE-Advanced continues to evolve, new CA configurations are added and new features are introduced in upcoming releases of the 3GPP specifications, such as Coordinated Multi Point (CoMP) introduced in Release 11 (R11).